-This is the first article in a 4-part series on women’s contribution to early Australian television production.
+This is the first article in a 5-part series on women’s contribution to early Australian television production.
+For creating the series, Jeannine Baker received the 2022 Oral History Australia Media Award.

 Australia’s earliest television broadcasts are usually depicted as all-male affairs, and the ‘first face’ of Australian television is generally understood to be TCN9 Sydney’s Bruce Gyngell, who said 'Welcome to television' on 16 September 1956.
 But the story is more complicated.
 Although women are largely invisible in the public record, they were vital to the efficient running of stations, and for getting the first programs to air.